garybake/blog/content/2023_03_24_vector_database_api.md

 The code for parsing emails is in the `import/read_emails.py` file.
 Its not that complex.
 Weaviate expects records formatted as a dictionary.

 	{
+		"email_id": 132,
-	    'send_date': 'Fri, 8 Dec 2000 07:49:00 -0800 (PST)',
+		"send_date": "Fri, 8 Dec 2000 07:49:00 -0800 (PST)",
-	    'em_from': 'a.b@enron.com',
-	    'em_to': None,
+		"em_from": "a.b@enron.com",
+		"em_to": "c.d@enron.com",
-	    'em_cc': None,
+		"em_cc": None,
-	    'subject': "a subject",
+		"subject": "a subject",
-	    'content': "..."
+		"content": "...",
 	}

 You can run the this file and it will print out a count to show its all working.
 I'll come back to this later.
-But for now we have a array of email records with the text in the content field.
+But for now we have a array of email records with the main text in the content field.

 ## Up and running with weaviate

-There are 2 methods to get up and running.
+There are 2 methods to obtain a running weaviate instance.
 Our app will work with either.
-The cloud method is much easier whereas using docker will give you a bit more understanding and a bit more scope to play.
+The weaviate hosted method is much easier whereas using docker will give you a bit more understanding and a bit more scope to play.

 ### 1. Weaviate hosted